victronenergy/victron-press/README.md

    - `/vuepress/` contains the VuePress configuration and templates.
  - `/data/docs/` contains a checkout of the Markdown files with the actual documentation.
  - `/data/dist/` contains a build (PHP + generated HTML + PDF files) after running `composer run build`.

+Configuration files for Composer, npm, Docker, Git, tests and linters are placed in the root directory.

+## Note for developers
+Always aim to leave the code in a better state than you found it in.

+All new functionality should have test coverage and commits should be linted, which you can check with the `composer test`, `npm test`, `composer lint` and `npm run lint` commands.
+Some linting issues may be resolved automatically using `composer fix` and `npm run fix`.